 One of the grandsons who lives in Berkshire gave me a fascinating book for Christmas which was written by an historian who also lives in my home town of Reading.
 I've always been interested in local history studies and met the author when I was living in Reading and won another of his books in a competition organised by the town's central library.
 Looking at the photos brings back good memories and hopefully we shall get back down to Berkshire when the weather is better, see the family and visit places in the town and surrounding area.
 No doubt we shall see some changes in the buildings and streets since last time we visited!
 Time flies and it's nearly ten years since we first came to settle in South Yorkshire and we're happy to be living here.
 There's still much to discover about this county and the adjoining county of Derbyshire and now that I'm feeling better I'm motivated to get out to see and learn more about this interesting and beautiful area.
 Perhaps DISCOVER, which would cover many aspects of my life, should be my word for the year?

 Gardening/in the garden: There has been no reason to get out into the garden over these Winter months to do any gardening.
 However, there are seedlings in pots on window sills and the plants in the conservatory/covered yard need tending.
-I grew some white hyacinths in pots and gave them to our daughters.
 I brought my glass vase for growing a bulb in water back from Italy in November as it wasn't being used there and placed a blue hyacinth in the bowl at the top so that the roots would seek out and grow down into the water below.
 Over the last few days the flowers have appeared and the plant is growing taller each day.

 We have a big picture window in the back living room that's perfect for watching the birds that make the neighbourhood their territory.
 One day in December I saw and captured a new visitor who perched on a ladder in our neighbour's garden.
 I think it's a male sparrowhawk, but if anyone has other thoughts I would be grateful for more information.
 It stayed there for ages without moving except to turn its head now and again.
 Then it flew up into a huge cherry tree whose branches are well used by the larger birds before flying back down to perch on the ladder again.
 It hasn't been back as far as I'm aware so it must have been passing through the area.